cristianmtr/tracker/README.md

   - will have a counter displayed for the user;
   - on click, go through the list, asking for the data;
     - each piece, update the table or its in-memory store of user_ids, tasklists etc.;
+	- for the editing the user has done, we will maintain another list of objects ({"id":<id>,"type":<type>}) and at the time of going through the notifications list, we will NOT get these;
 - figure out how to fit description textarea to proper size;

 ## PROBLEMATIC